How Cannabis Affects Men vs. Women

 - Testosterone levels: The reduction in testosterone levels as a result of THC ingestion can have significant effects on male sexual health.
-Most notably, THC use is associated with lowered libido and sexual performance.
-Fortunately, these effects are not permanent, and normal testosterone levels can be achieved by simply taking a break for a while.
+Most notably, THC use is associated with lower libido and sexual performance.
+These effects are not permanent, however, and normal testosterone levels can be achieved by taking a break from cannabis use.

-- Fertility: THC affects multiple sex hormones associated with male sexual performance and sperm production, which has a significant effect on fertility.
-Like testosterone levels, fertility can be restored to normal with a short break from marijuana.
+- Fertility: THC affects multiple sex hormones associated with male sexual performance and sperm production, which can have an effect on fertility.

 - Cognition: While results remain inconclusive on the effects of marijuana on cognition in general, some studies have suggested that chronic use in men results in slower reaction times and reduced inhibitions.
 Other studies showed that male rats given large doses of THC over long periods of time exhibited reduced motivation and changes in the brain areas controlling stress and memory.
 These effects were not seen in all participants, and some studies found no correlation between these behaviors and marijuana use.
 Even rarer and more contested is the notion that men are more likely to experience psychosis after using marijuana.
 It is unclear whether genetic factors are involved, but research is underway to understand more about why this occurs.